bsmith89/notes/ssCPO9it.md

 -   Frustrating that some things don't work on windows
 -   have us give you nods if we are following
 -   Maybe just check in if people are following
--   It may (or may not) be useful to have larger scripts taht we just look at and/or modify
+-   It may (or may not) be useful to have larger scripts that we just look at and/or modify
 -   Very slow progression
 -   Diversity in knowledge forces the workshop to go slower but it's necessary
 -   Wish we could go over bash profile issues
 -   maybe another exercise or two on our own or with neighbors
--   started a bit slow, and really looking foward to python
+-   started a bit slow, and really looking forward to python
 -   started a bit slow
 -   [just a dash]
--   It may be helpful to leve the scipt up while we're looking at the website on the screen
+-   It may be helpful to leave the script up while we're looking at the website on the screen
 -   could go a little faster

 #### Good ####